stephenwest470/Remains2LifeTable/README.md

 # Remains2LifeTable
 This is a script for converting skeletal remains w/ age estimates into an extrapolated model life table.
 The results are used by Pax Sapientica for the Yayoi period agent-based simulation.
 It primarily uses two packages: mortAAR and DemoTools.

-The current configuration makes life tables for each sex and separates by group (i.e. population).
+The current configuration makes life tables for each sex and separates skeletal remains by group (i.e. population).
 It allows for the input of infant & child mortality parameters, which override skeletal data.
 Current child mortality settings are based on Volk & Atkinson (2013)

 ### Pax Sapientica
 (https://github.com/AsPJT/PAX_SAPIENTICA)